Unsafe Probabilities and Risk Contours for Stochastic Processes using Convex Optimization: Superlevel Approximation of Risk Map

 \subsection{Superlevel Property}

 Theorem \ref{thm:sublevel_1} can now be proven based on arguments from Theorem 7 of \cite{prajna2004stochastic}.
-By constraint \eqref{eq:risk_cont_1}, the unsafe set $X_u$ is inside the 1-superlevel set of $v(t, x)$ at every time $t \in [t_0, T]$.
+The unsafe set $X_u$ is inside the 1-superlevel set of $v(t, x)$ at every time $t \in [t_0, T]$ \rw{by definition in $\mathcal{R}$}.
 This superlevel relation implies that Through Lemma \ref{lem:prob_bound} with $\lambda=1$, it holds that thus proving the theorem.